mantonionip/meditation-app/README.md

 # Meditation App

+## Description:
-### A simple meditation app built with Vanilla JavaScript for the beyond bootcamp course.
+A meditation app built with Vanilla JavaScript for the beyond bootcamp course.